 A smooth and creamy pumpkin cheesecake with an easy homemade gingersnap cookie crust.
 The perfect dessert for fall!

 When it comes to the holidays, the one thing I always look forward to are the pumpkin desserts.
 Or more specifically, pumpkin pie.
-But this year I wanted to change things up from the traditional pumpkin pie so I decided to create a pumpkin cheesecake recipe.
+But this year I wanted to change things up so I decided to create a pumpkin cheesecake recipe.

 The filling for this pumpkin cheesecake is smooth, creamy, and full of spices that really accentuate the flavor.
 It’s also topped on a simple homemade gingersnap crust that really takes this cheesecake over the top.
-Plus, how gorgeous would this cheesecake be on your dessert table at Thanksgiving or Christmas this year?
+Plus, how gorgeous would this be on the dessert table at your next holiday gathering?

-The final step for the filling is to beat in four eggs.
-When it comes to the eggs, you want to make sure that they’re at room temperature and to beat each one in on low speed until just combined.
-You want to avoid overmixing the eggs into the cheesecake batter because it can incorporate more air and possibly cause cracks.
+The final step for the filling is to beat in four room temperature eggs.
+When it comes to the eggs, you want to make sure to beat each one in on low speed until just combined.
+Avoid over-mixing the eggs into the cheesecake batter because it can incorporate more air and potentially cause your cheesecake to crack.

-To make a water bath, you’ll need a roasting pan and an oven bag (or aluminum foil).
-Now, most people like to wrap their springform pan with foil before they put it in the roasting pan and fill it with water.
-I prefer to use an oven bag because I find that no matter how well you wrap the springform pan with foil, it’s likely that a little water will get into the springform pan as the cheesecake bakes.
+To make a water bath, you’ll need a roasting pan, an oven bag (or aluminum foil), and boiling water.
+Most people like to wrap their springform pan with foil before they put it in the roasting pan and fill it with water, which is fine, but I find an oven bag works really well.

-The oven bag will be fairly large, so you can cut it and tie it on the side as I did in the picture above.
-Once you’ve placed the cheesecake in the bag, place it in your roasting pan, and fill the pan with about 1 to 1 and 1/2 inches of boiling water.
+Once you’ve placed the cheesecake in the bag or wrapped it with foil, place it in your roasting pan, and fill the pan with about 1 to 1 and 1/2 inches of the boiling water you placed on the stove earlier.

 The cheesecake will need to bake for about one hour or until the center is almost set.
-Once you’ve reached that point, you’ll want to turn the oven off, slightly crack the door, and let the cheesecake sit in the oven for one more hour.
+Once you’ve reached that point, turn the oven off, slightly crack the door, and let the cheesecake sit in the oven for one more hour.

 Why the extra step?
 Sudden temperature changes can cause cheesecakes to crack.
 By letting the temperature of the cheesecake slowly decrease in the oven, you’re less likely to get a crack in the top.
 I know it’s an extra step, but you don’t have to do anything but set a timer and wait.

-After the hour is up, you can remove the cheesecake, let it cool, and then refrigerate it.
+After the hour is up, you can remove the cheesecake, let it cool completely, and then refrigerate it.
 The cheesecake will need to cool and chill for several hours so I actually prefer to make it the day before and then just let it chill overnight.

 - Make sure all of your ingredients are at room temperature before getting started.
 This will ensure a much smoother cheesecake filling.